Khidr: Quranic narrative

 In the Quran 18:65–82, Moses meets the Servant of God, referred to in the Quran as "one of our slaves whom We had granted mercy from Us and whom We had taught knowledge from Ourselves".
 Muslim scholars identify him as Khiḍr, although he is not explicitly named in the Quran and there is no reference to him being immortal or being especially associated with esoteric knowledge or fertility.
 These associations come in later scholarship on al-Khiḍr.

 The Quran states that they meet at the junction of two seas, where a fish that Moses and his servant had intended to eat has escaped.
 Moses asks for permission to accompany the Servant of God so Moses can learn "right knowledge of what [he has] been taught".
-The Servant informs him that "surely you [Moses] cannot have patience with me.
-And how canst thou have patience about things about which thy understanding is not complete?"
+The Servant informs him that "Surely you [Moses] cannot have patience with me.
+And how can you have patience about things about which your understanding is not complete?"
 Moses promises to be patient and obey him unquestioningly, and they set out together.
 After they board a ship, the Servant of God damages the vessel.
 Forgetting his oath, Moses says, "Have you made a hole in it to drown its inmates?
 Certainly you have done a grievous thing."
 The Servant reminds Moses of his warning, "Did I not say that you will not be able to have patience with me?" and Moses pleads not to be rebuked.